Domestication of the dog: First dog breeds developed in arctic northeastern Siberia

 The domestic dog was present 9,500 YBP on what is now Zhokhov Island, arctic northeastern Siberia.
 The archaeological discoveries at the Zhokhov site includes the remains of dog harness straps similar to those used by the modern Inuit, the bone remains of polar bears and reindeer which suggests a wide hunting range and the transport of large body parts back to the site, and tools made from obsidian transported from 1,500 kilometres away.
 These findings suggest long-distance transport through the use of sled dogs.

 A study of dog remains indicates that these were selectively bred to be either as sled dogs or as hunting dogs, which implies that a sled dog standard and a hunting dog standard existed at that time.
 The optimal maximum size for a sled dog is 20–25 kg based on thermo-regulation, and the ancient sled dogs were between 16 and 25 kg.
 The same standard has been found in the remains of sled dogs from this region 2,000 YBP and in the modern Siberian husky breed standard.
 Other dogs were more massive at 30 kg and appear to be dogs that had been crossed with wolves and used for polar bear hunting.
 At death, the heads of the dogs had been carefully separated from their bodies by humans, probably for ceremonial reasons.

 The study proposes that after having diverged from the common ancestor shared with the grey wolf, the evolution of the dog proceeded in three stages.
-The first was natural selection based on feeding behavior within the ecological niche that had been formed through human activity.
+The first was natural selection based on feeding behaviour within the ecological niche that had been formed through human activity.
 The second was artificial selection based on tamability.
 The third was directed selection based on forming breeds that possessed qualities to help with specific tasks within the human economy.
 The process commenced 30,000–40,000 YBP with its speed increasing in each stage until domestication became complete.

 The Zhokhov dogs are the oldest known dogs to exhibit colour patterns.
 These possessed black colour patterns on their backs, which helped to distinguish them from white arctic wolves.